 While serving in these various posts, Clusius traveled widely, adding some 200 new plants from Spain and Portugal to the several hundred he described in his lifetime.
 He was able to read Flemish, French, German, Greek, Italian, Spanish and, of course, Latin.
 He taught himself Portuguese to translate into Latin the account of Garcia de Orta's travels to Goa.
 When Clusius himself grew too old to travel well, he relied on specimens that others sent, or on the descriptions they relayed.
 This was tricky business, he knew, and it sometimes led to misidentifications, such as the time he identified four different species of blowfish from four different (and rather poorly preserved) specimens of the same species.
 On the other hand, he placed appropriate trust in a description he received of Ficus indica, recognizable today as a Banyan tree.

 When overseeing his own publications, Clusius left little to chance, watching over the shoulders of his illustrators and looking for those skilled at making woodcuts.
-And unlike some of his predecessors, Clusius was willing to write about plants without any discernible human use, including the ugly and the stinky, such as smelly Polygonatum.
+And unlike some of his predecessors, Clusius was willing to write about plants without any discernible human use, including the ugly and the stinky.
 Perhaps the first European work to describe a regional mushroom "flora" was one of his.
 Among Clusius's publications in his long, productive life were Codex Fungorum, Exoticorum libri decem, Historia fungorum, Libri Picturati, Rariorum per Hispanium stirpium historia, Rariorum per Pannoias stirpium historia and Rariorum plantarum historia.